Car insurance for convicted drivers

 Do I need to declare criminal convictions of named drivers?

 Yes.
-If a driver named on your insurance policy has an unspent criminal conviction, you’ll need to declare it to your insurance provider.
+If a driver named on your insurance policy has an unspent criminal conviction, you’ll need to declare it to your insurance provider, if asked.

 Can I put someone else down as the main driver?